mdn/content/files/en-us/web/css/content/index.md

 {{CSSRef}}

-The **`content`** [CSS](/en-US/docs/Web/CSS) property replaces an element with a generated value.
+The **`content`** [CSS](/en-US/docs/Web/CSS) property replaces an element's content with a generated value.
 The `content` property is used to define what is rendered inside an element or pseudo-element.
 For elements, the `content` property specifies whether the element renders normally (`normal` or `none`) or is replaced with an image (and associated "alt" text).
 For pseudo-elements and margin boxes, `content` controls whether the element renders at all, replacing the element with an image, text, or both.

 Objects inserted using the `content` property are **anonymous [replaced elements](/en-US/docs/Web/CSS/Replaced_element)**.